ONSdigital/ssdc-rm-docker-dev/README.md

 # Stand up a local SSDC RM App Environment

-The goal of this repository is to enable team members to stand up a dockerized local census application using **docker compose** and **docker network**.
+The goal of this repository is to enable team members to stand up a dockerized local RM and RH application using **docker compose** and **docker network**.

 ## Pre-requisites